PHPMohamedNabil/Style/README.md

 {$var_name}
 ```
 ## teriminate the code of view like die
-you can use @backwithfalse it is just converted to  return false and exist from code ay thing after it will not be exacuted
+you can use @backwithfalse it is just converted to return false and exit from code any code or html after it will not be executed

  Licence
 -------